 Accommodation is manageable with a standard one-night stay in Cardiff costing about EUR 40.

 Activities and tourist trips vary in price.
-There are free things to do in Wales such as museums and tourist landmarks such as Cardiff Castle with a tour costing about EUR 14.
+There are free things to do in Wales such as museums and tourist landmarks.
+Cardiff Castle with a tour costs about EUR 14.